 - 3 semester hours of abnormal or developmental psychology

 -Undergraduate GPA of 3.0 or higher

 - GRE score minimum 20th percentile

 -Three letters of recommendation;

 -Technical ability to complete the program (See Physician Assistant Education Association (PAEA) Competencies and “Technical [Performance] Standards”)

--Experience: Faulkner University's PA Program requires knowledge and commitment to the PA profession as demonstrated by direct experience with PAs in practice settings within the last three years. we encourage applicatns to document this experience in their CASPA application, their personal statement, and leters of recommendation.
+-Experience: Faulkner University's PA Program requires knowledge and commitment to the PA profession as demonstrated by direct experience with PAs in practice settings within the last three years.
+We encourage applicants to document this experience in their CASPA application, their personal statement, and letters of recommendation.